Chart Color Schemes

 Box Hill North has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Twenty-four projects have been identified by AreaSearch as potentially impacting the area's performance.
-Key projects include Eastern Freeway Upgrades from Tram Road to Springvale Road, North East Link - Eastern Freeway Upgrades (Tram Road to Springvale Road), North East Link - Doncaster Interchange Upgrades, and Box Hill Hospital Redevelopment.
-The following list details those likely most relevant.
+Among these key projects are Eastern Freeway Upgrades from Tram Road to Springvale Road, North East Link - Eastern Freeway Upgrades (Tram Road to Springvale Road), North East Link - Doncaster Interchange Upgrades, and Box Hill Hospital Redevelopment.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.